 BUSINESS & HUMAN RIGHTS

-Business & Human Rights is one of the most rapidly emerging areas for concern in Thailand, and at Manushya Foundation we are committed to ensuring communities are front and centre in any Business & Human Rights initiatives.
+Business & Human Rights is one of the most rapidly emerging areas for concern in Thailand, and at Manushya Foundation we are committed to put 'Peoples over Profit' and ensure communities are front and centre in any Business & Human Rights initiatives.

 After the Thai Government received, during its second Universal Periodic Review, a recommendation from Sweden to develop a National Action Plan (NAP) on Business & Human Rights (BHR) with the view to implement the UN Guiding Principles on Business and Human Rights (UNGPs), Manushya Foundation developed a strategy aiming at empowering communities to be at the center of the BHR response in Thailand, by guaranteeing their central role throughout the NAP process.
 To this end, since the beginning of 2017, we have reached out to local communities, national and regional experts on BHR to: